TimothySundell/TS/README.md

 ------------------------------------------------------------------------

-## The TS collection of functions can be divided into XX groups:
+## The TS collection of functions can be divided into 4 main categories:

 ### Functions for plotting figures